-Click on the appropriate link for information about past participants, their projects, photos, and comments
+Click on the appropriate link for information about past participants and their projects.

 2020-2021 Participants and Projects